supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-2-the-essentials.md

 ##### Dependencies

-Dependencies are pieces of code that developers can use to leverage their functionalities.
+Dependencies are shared pieces of code that developers can import to leverage their functionalities.
 If you are not familiar with dependencies and packages, feel free to read [this documentation](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/dependencies).

 > [!NOTE] You can find the full documentation for Dependencies [here](plugin-dev-refm-dependencies.md).